Joystream/joystream/README.md

 ## Development

+For best results use GNU/Linux with minimum GLIBC_2.28 for nodejs v18+, eg. Ubuntu 22.04 or newer.

 The following tools are required for building, testing and contributing to this repo:

 - [Rust](https://www.rust-lang.org/tools/install) toolchain - _required_